 The goal of the fund is to provide small yet meaningful amounts of money to help promote historic preservation where it really happens -- at the community level.
 Awards are given in the name of Valerie Sivinski, a preservationist who was killed in October 2000 while performing preservation-related work.
 Valerie was a longtime Board Member of the Washington Trust and served as president in the early 1990s.

-Examples of eligible projects include purchasing materials or services for “bricks and mortar” projects to preserve a property or producing publications and/or interpretive elements that promote historic preservation of a specific resource.
+Examples of eligible projects include purchasing materials or services for “bricks and mortar” projects to preserve a specific property or producing documents that will contribute to the preservation of a specific property.
 Highest priority will be given to projects that are urgent in nature, contribute significantly to the development of community preservation organizations, and/or are included in our Most Endangered Historic Properties list.
 In addition, priority is given to bricks and mortar rehabilitation projects.
 Project work must conform to the Secretary of the Interior’s Standards for the Treatment of Historic Properties and must comply with local design guidelines when applicable.

 Maximum request for grant funds is $2,000.
 General operating expenses and expenses incurred prior to the award date are not eligible for inclusion in a grant request.
 Grants to an individual organization will not be approved more often than once every two years.
 Funds will be awarded to applicants upon proof of work being accomplished via the “Grant Completion Report.”
 Awardees will receive a letter of award for their grant.
 Special conditions for early or one-half disbursement of grant funds will be considered upon request only.
 Grant projects should be completed within one year of the award date.
 If additional time is needed, grant awardees are required to notify the Washington Trust in writing and provide a status report; otherwise grant funds will be forfeited.